jamsocket/jamsocket-nextjs-tutorial/README.md

 npx jamsocket@latest push whiteboard-demo whiteboard-demo
 ```

-Now, let's refresh the page.
-It might take a second for the backend to start up initially, but after a few seconds, you should see an avatar in the header.
+If you're `npm run dev` is still running, you should be able to refresh the page and see an avatar in the header.
 And if you open the app in another tab, another avatar should appear.
+Note that it may take a second for the backend to start up initially.

 When we list our running backends with the CLI, we should see that our server component spawned a backend: